annaei/annaei.github.io/README.md

 I am a PhD student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
 My advisor is [Anya Bagge](https://www.ii.uib.no/~anya/).

-I am interested in software language design and evolution, program representation/comprehention, refactoring, program transformation, parsing and teaching programming to non-programmers.
+I am interested in software language design and evolution, program behaviour, program comprehention, refactoring and program transformation.
 I am currently working on software language evolution.

 ## Contact
 anna.eilertsen@ii.uib.no